anfibiacreativa/myapp-apollo-interceptors/README.md

 You can see the video of the talk in relation to this repo, here! https://www.youtube.com/watch?v=TbF0ImYVjnw

+EDIT: This is an extended version, implementing interceptors and AuthGuards!

 ## Development server

 Run `ng serve --port 8001` for a dev server.
 You have to launch it in port 8001 otherwise your connection to the database will fail due to CORS.
 Navigate to `http://localhost:8001/`.
 The app will automatically reload if you change any of the source files.